Loading

 252b12"Death in Heaven"Rachel TalalaySteven Moffat8 November 2014 (2014-11-08)7.6083

 Cybermen detonate themselves around the British Isles, to reincarnate and transform the dead into Cybermen with clouds that rain "Cyberpollen".
 Similar events occur all over the world.
 Danny is one of these Cybermen, and he rescues Clara.
 UNIT bring the Doctor and Missy aboard a plane, where the Doctor is inducted "President of Earth".
 Missy overpowers UNIT, kills Osgood, and blows up the plane.
-She reveals she gave Clara the phone number to the TARDIS.
+She reveals that she gave Clara the phone number to the TARDIS in the first place, telling her it was a tech support help line.
 The Doctor reunites with Clara and Danny in a graveyard.
 Danny reveals that a forthcoming rainfall will convert all living people into Cybermen.
 Missy arrives and gifts the Doctor with control of the Cybermen to prove he and Missy are the same.
 The Doctor refuses and gives control to Danny, who leads other Cybermen into exploding and stopping the rainfall.
 Missy claims the planet Gallifrey is in its original location.
 The Doctor threatens to kill Missy to prevent Clara from doing so herself.
 Missy is seemingly disintegrated by Brigadier Lethbridge-Stewart, reanimated as a Cyberman.
-Clara and the Doctor bid farewell with lies to each other: Clara tells the Doctor that Danny was brought back from the Nethersphere, and the Doctor tells Clara he found Gallifrey.
+Clara and the Doctor decide to part ways and bid farewell to each other, each with a lie: Clara tells the Doctor that Danny was brought back from the Nethersphere, and the Doctor tells Clara he has found Gallifrey.

 Casting